 We believe that mental or emotional as well as physical healing can take place as fear and misconceptions about God and His/Her creation are replaced with spiritual truth.
 This hour on Sunday morning, then, is a time to feel and express God’s great love and to allow anything unlike God in one’s thought to be replaced with what the Bible calls “the mind of Christ” (I Corinthians 2:16).

-Wednesday Evening Testimony Meeting– starting June 23, our meetings will be in person and on Zoom.
+Wednesday Evening Testimony Meeting–our meetings are now in person and on Zoom.

 Our Wednesday evening testimony meeting is held from 7:30 to 8:30, and provides a midweek uplift to those attending.
 In addition to singing hymns and praying aloud the Lord’s Prayer together, the congregation listens attentively to about 15 to 20 minutes of readings from the Bible and the Christian Science textbook, Science and Health with Key to the Scriptures by Mary Baker Eddy.
 The readings are selected by the First Reader and may address a wide range of topics, with ideas that help heal personal problems, community issues, or global challenges.
 One week, there may be a simple but profound message about expressing God, divine Love, by loving one’s neighbor as oneself.
 Another week, we may turn thought to God’s care for His/Her creation, perhaps pondering God as our Shepherd and letting the message of the Twenty-third Psalm give us renewed conviction that our needs will be met.
 Yet another week we may contemplate the Holy City, New Jerusalem, and see how prophetic vision can help us elevate our thought above the problems often associated with big cities and find prayer-based solutions.